LowriWilliams/my_academic_website/content/slides/QCD@LHC/index.md

 and strategies to tame the complexity of the problem.

 <br>
-We hope the application given as an example, although already considered in the litterature, demonstrates the viability of this approach.
+The application given as an example is representative of the complexity of high multiplicity processes and demonstrates the viability of this approach.

 <br>
 Outlook:<br/>